 Harassment includes conduct that denigrates or shows hostility or aversion toward an individual because of his/her protected status or that of his or her relatives, friends or associates.
 It also includes conduct that persons in a protected group status would find offensive or objectionable.
-Sexual harassment includes, but is not limited to, unwelcome sexual advances, requests to an employee or student for sexual favors, and other visual, verbal or physical conduct of a sexual or offensive nature when either:
+Sexual harassment includes, but is not limited to, unwelcome sexual advances, requests to an

-1. Submission to such conduct is made an explicit or implicit term or condition of employment, continued employment, advancement or the student's ability to participate in or benefit from the education program.

-2. Submission to or rejection of such conduct by an individual is used as the basis for employment decisions or academic decisions affecting the individual; or

-3. Such conduct has the purpose or effect of interfering with an individual's work performance or with the student's ability to participate in or benefit from the education program including College sponsored activities or creating an intimidating, hostile or offensive working or learning environment.
+- 1. Submission to such conduct is made an explicit or implicit term or condition of employment, continued employment, advancement or the student's ability to participate in or benefit from the education program. - 2.
+Submission to or rejection of such conduct by an individual is used as the basis for employment decisions or academic decisions affecting the individual; or - 3.
+Such conduct has the purpose or effect of interfering with an individual's work performance or with the student's ability to participate in or benefit from the education program including College sponsored activities or creating an intimidating, hostile or offensive working or learning environment.